reficio/p2-maven-plugin/README.md

 Now, simply reference your site in your target definition and play with your Eclipse RCP project like you were in the Plain Old Java Environment.

 Remember:
-* DO NOT to use the "<pomDependencies>consider</pomDependencies>" as it simply of NO good
+* DO NOT to use the pomDependencies -> consider option as it simply of NO good
 * DO NOT define your dependencies as standard mvn dependcies in the pom.xml (it will work in the console, but it will not work in Eclipse IDE)
-* SIMPLY define all your external dependencies that are not in update-sites in the p2-maven-plugin, generate the site, and make it available.
+* SIMPLY define all your external dependencies that are not in the update-sites in the p2-maven-plugin definition, generate the site, and make it available using jetty (or any other mechanism).
 In such a way you will have a consistent, manifest-first dependency management in Eclipse RCP!

 ```
 	$ mvn jetty:run